-- personal e-mail

 - online banking

 - travel bookings

 - limited web-browsing

 Personal use means all non-work related use of CR's ICT Systems and Devices, regardless of the usage location (e.g. onsite, at the office or at home) and the time of use (i.e. within or outside normal office hours).